Forrest S. Mosten

 Forrest "Woody" Steven Mosten (born April 18, 1947 in Detroit, Michigan) is an American lawyer and author.
 Mosten has been practicing law in Los Angeles since 1972, additionally serves clients in San Diego and Orange County, and accepts mediation engagement throughout the world online.
 A former litigator, he is a full-time peacemaker and never takes a case to court, often working in an interdisciplinary team with a triage approach.
-Mosten has spoken at conferences and trains lawyers and litigators, and he is an adjunct professor at the UCLA School of Law, where he has been teaching since 2002.
+Mosten has spoken at conferences and trains lawyers and litigators, and taught as an adjunct professor at the UCLA School of Law, from 2002 to 2022.

 Early life and education

 Mosten grew up in Los Angeles, where he attended Alexander Hamilton High School.

 Mosten attended the University of California, Riverside, graduating in 1969.
 He graduated with a Juris Doctor degree in 1972 from the UCLA School of Law, University of California.
 He has continually trained and studied with leading scholars as both a mediator and a lawyer.